disorderedmaterials/dissolve/docs/examples/water/step7.md

 Let's briefly recap what we've done so far:

-1. We've set up a liquid water system based on a literature forcefield (`SPC/Fw`)
+1. Set up a liquid water system based on a literature forcefield (`SPC/Fw`)
-2. We've equilibrated the system and made an initial structural comparison with experimental data
+2. Equilibrated the system and made an initial structural comparison with experimental data
-2. We adjusted the intramolecular geometry of the water molecule in order to better match the experimental data
+2. Adjusted the intramolecular geometry of the water molecule in order to better match the experimental data

 Our agreement with experiment is OK, but it is possible to make it even better by modifying the _inter_-atomic interaction parameters contained in the atom types.
 However, generally this is not to be attempted by hand in all but the simplest of cases, as the effects of adjusting the interatomic are seldom as obvious as those for _intra_-molecular parameters.
 Also, for even a modestly-complicated system the number of adjustable parameters is simply too large to tackle with manual fitting.